CLICK HERE to see pre-conference sessions.

 Tuesday, February 26, 2019 - 1:30 PM-3:00 PM, Nottoway

-Presenters: Iain Walker Brett Singer
+Presenters: Brett Singer Iain Walker

 For less than $200, you can buy an indoor quality monitor that measures temperature, relative humidity and particulate matter.
 And for just a bit more you can also get CO2 or VOCs.
 These devices can interface with smart home systems to activate filtration or ventilation controls.
 But are the monitors accurate and reliable enough?
 We will discuss key performance issues and summarize available information from testing done by Berkeley Lab and others.
 We also will present recommendations on how to select and use these monitors for effective IAQ control.